awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-console-fleets-metrics.md

    + **Instance Counts** – These metrics track changes in capacity and utilization at the instance level over time \(also shown on the Scaling tab\)\.
    + **Game** – These metrics show fleet activity and utilization at the game session level over time\.
    + **Server processes** – These metrics track the status and health of server processes across the fleet\.
 The GameLift service regularly polls each active server process for its health\.
    + **Instance performance** – These metrics reflect performance of the fleet's computing resources\.
-See detailed descriptions of each metric at [EC2 Instance Metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html)\.
+See detailed descriptions of each metric at [EC2 instance metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html)\.

 1. Use the following filters, shown above the graph area, to change how metric data is displayed:
    + **Location** – View aggregate metrics for an entire fleet, or view metrics for an individual fleet location\.